LieberInstitute/SPEAQeasy/README.md

 + `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.
 + `--custom_anno [label]` Include this flag to indicate that the directory specified with `--annotation [dir]` includes user-provided annotation files to use instead of the default files.
 See the "Using custom annotation" section for more details.
 + `--force_strand` Include this flag to continue pipeline execution with a warning, when user-provided strand contrasts with inferred strandness in any sample.
 Default: false (halt pipeline execution with an error message if any sample appears to be a different strandness than stated by the user)
++ `--no_biomart` Include this flag to suppress potential errors in retrieving additional annotation info, such as gene symbols, from biomaRt.
+BiomaRt will still be queried for this info, but the pipeline will proceed without it upon failure for any reason.
+This option is required for users without internet access during pipeline runs.

 ### Nextflow Options ###